puneeth579/jsonsrv/README.md

 ####Caching
 The framework automatically handles caching depending on these factors:
-* Execution without error
+* Execution with/without errors.
-* Implementation of the `public CachingInfo getCachingInfo(I input)` method of the action (by default returns ´null´) meaning no caching
+* Implementation of the `public CachingInfo getCachingInfo(I input)` method of the action (by default returns ´null´) meaning no caching.
-* Conditional request header `If-None-Match` present
+* Conditional request header `If-None-Match` present.

 **Caching algorithm**: The following algorithm determines action execution and HTTP response contents:
 * Call `getCachingInfo(I input)` and get the [CachingInfo](src/main/java/org/brutusin/jsonsrv/caching) instance for this request.